MAT Program Requirements

 Candidates may be asked to submit a writing sample and meet for an interview with the Program faculty as a condition for admission.

 Ideally, applicants should work on completing both sets of requirements simultaneously.
 However, ALL requirements for both the Program and the Graduate School must be satisfactorily completed prior to the deadline for the intended semester of admission as indicated by the Graduate School.

 Where do I start the process?

-Submit an application for a transcript evaluation to the Dean's Office Dewar College of Education.
-Current course content appropriateness for teaching in a Georgia Public School can be determined.
-You will receive an evaluation and have the opportunity to meet with an advisor.
+Submit an application to the Graduate School.
+Current course content appropriateness for teaching in a Georgia Public School will be determined.

 Is Financial Support available for the MAT Program?